miguelbraganca/mase/Labs/practical1_mp1820.md

 ![learnrates](./images/1.1/Big-jsc.png)

 These observations shows that a higher complexity network will not always lead to better performance, specially when the training hyperparameters are not adjusted.
+It should be also noted that a larger network also increases the risk of overfitting.
+However, in this case the 20 epoch training, was not enough to cause overfitting as the validation accuracy did not drop during training.